-After more than a month recuperating at home, my daughter was able to live normally again and, later, she began to perform her duty in.
+After more than a month recuperating at home, my daughter was able to live normally again and, later, she began to perform her duty in the church.

 My Heart Was Moved to Understanding

 It has already been several years since these events unfolded, but every time I think of my daughter’s experience of being saved from the brink of death, I feel a deep sense of gratitude to the wonderfulof God: Not only did God give my daughter a new lease of life but, even more importantly, through these events I have come to truly understand the truth that mankind’s fate is in God’s hands.
 At the same time, I also understand that, no matter what situation may befall us, we should always sincerely rely on and look to God, take our proper place as created beings, obey the sovereignty and arrangements of the Creator, let go of our intentions and desires, and not make unreasonable demands of God.
 Only this is the wisest choice to make!
 Thanks be to God!

 Recommended for You: